CascadeOS/CascadeOS/README.md

 - x64, ARM64 and RISC-V
 - First class Zig support
 - Userspace with GUI
-- All functionality implemented in Zig either in repo or as a package, allowances might be made for things like [ACPICA](https://acpica.org/).
+- All functionality implemented in Zig either in repo or as a package, except [uACPI](https://github.com/UltraOS/uACPI).

 ## Build, testing, running
 ### Prerequisites: